Alqama-svg/public_streamlit_ml_web_app/README.md

 ## About

 This web appplication was fully developed in Python using Machine Learning libraries and environment.
-This model was deployed on streamlit cloud server.
-The model predicts the diseases trained on large datasets.
+The model was deployed on streamlit cloud server.
+It predicts the diseases trained on large datasets.
 The datasets which were used to train the model are mentioned below.

 - Diabetes
 - Heart Disease